livingdocsIO/documentation/core/guides/local-development/editor-and-service-server.md

 export ENVIRONMENT=local && npm start
 ```

-Go to http://localhost:9000 and login with the credentials you created during the [initial setup](#initial-setup).
+Go to http://localhost:9000 and login with the credentials you created during the initial-setup.